 The St. Vincent College of Health ProfessionsRadiography Program has established pathways with the following regionally accredited academic institutions to enable program graduates to complete an academic degree.

-While the purpose of these pathways is to enable graduates of the program to receive academic credit for program-related experiences, the number of and requirements for credits awarded is determined by the degree-granting academic institutions.
+The number of and requirements for credits awarded is determined by the degree-granting academic institutions.
 Interested candidates should see the Program Director for more information in this regard.

 The Radiography Program will consider individuals wishing to transfer into the program from another JRCERT accredited program in radiography on an individual basis.
 The requesting student must make the request in writing forward from the program currently attending all transcripts, grade sheets, evaluations, and any other material as requested by the Admissions Committee.
 Several factors that will be considered include: